top of page

 April 24th, 2021

-Bay Area Youth Climate Summit's Earth Day event features workshops, discussions, and a climate action planning session!
-Our 8 workshops are focused on two themes -- policy and action -- and include topics ranging from the Green New Deal to food justice to restoring biodiversity.
-This is an amazing chance for high schoolers to learn more and get involved with climate action.
-All high school students from the Bay Area and beyond are welcome to attend.
+On April 24, 2022, we hosted the Bay Area Youth Climate Summit's Earth Day Summit, featuring workshops, discussions, and a climate action planning session!
+Our eight workshops were focused on two themes -- policy and action -- and included topics ranging from the Green New Deal to food justice to restoring biodiversity.
+High schoolers from the Bay Area and beyond learned more and got involved with climate action.

 30x30 Workshop: